Nullable reference types

 Any variable where the

-? is not appended to the type name is a non-nullable reference type.
-That includes all reference type variables in existing code when you have enabled this feature.
+? isn't appended to the type name is a non-nullable reference type.
+That includes all reference type variables in existing code when you've enabled this feature.

 The compiler uses static analysis to determine if a nullable reference is known to be non-null.
 The compiler warns you if you dereference a nullable reference when it may be null.
 You can override this behavior by using the null-forgiving operator